Combining nonprofit payment processing with modern donation forms: Security measures and best practices

 What is a payment processing center & how does it fit into the process?

 A payment processing center is... the payment processor.
-They receive donations and transactions from donors, process funds, and deliver money to the nonprofit's financial institution.
+They receive donations and transactions from donors, process funds, and deliver money to the non-profit organization's financial institution.
 It's the word "center" that's getting you—if you must think of it as a place, think of it as a magical place that attracts money.
 A payment depot, if you will.

 What is a credit card acquirer?